What is a Misdemeanor & How LongDoes It Stay On Your Record?

 Start My Free Case Evaluation

 Misdemeanors often sit in a gray area—less severe than felonies but more serious than a simple infraction.
-While it might be tempting to brush off a misdemeanor as a minor offense, the reality is that these charges can have lasting impacts on your record, employment opportunities, and even personal relationships.
+It may be tempting to dismiss a misdemeanor as a minor offense.
+But, these charges can harm your record, job prospects, and personal relationships.

 Imagine being charged with a misdemeanor for a one-time mistake, like getting into a minor altercation or a DUI.